 The success of our operations and our profitability depends, in part, on the success of new products and services we offer our clients and our ability to continue offering products and services from third parties.
-However, we cannot guarantee that our new products and services will be responsive to client demands or successful once they are offered to our clients, or that they will be successful in the future.
+However, we cannot guarantee that our new products and services will be responsive to client demands, or that they will be successful.
 In addition, our clients' needs or desires may change over time, and such changes may render our products and services obsolete, outdated or unattractive and we may not be able to develop new products that meet our clients' changing needs.
 Our success is also dependent on our ability to anticipate and leverage new and existing technologies that may have an impact on products and services in the banking industry.
 Technological changes may further intensify and complicate the competitive landscape and influence client behavior.
-If our products and services employ technology that is not as attractive to our clients as that employed by our competitors, if we fail to employ technologies desired by our clients before our competitors do so, or if we fail to execute effectively on targeted strategic technology initiatives, our business and results could be adversely affected.
-In addition, if we cannot respond in a timely fashion to the changing needs of our clients, we may lose clients, which could in turn materially and adversely affect us.
+If we cannot respond in a timely fashion to the changing needs of our clients, we may lose clients, which could in turn materially and adversely affect us.

 As we expand the range of our products and services, some of which may be at an early stage of development in the markets of certain regions where we operate, we will be exposed to new and potentially increasingly complex risks and development expenses in those markets, with respect to which our experience and the experience of our partners may not be sufficient.
-Our employees and our risk management systems may not be adequate to handle or manage such risks.
+Our employees and our risk management systems may not be sufficient to enable us to properly manage such risks.
 In addition, the cost of developing products that are not launched is likely to affect our results of operations.
 Any or all of these factors, individually or collectively, could have a material adverse effect on us.